Yisas/yisas.github.io/index.md

   overlay_image: /assets/images/banner.png
   excerpt: "Software Engineer - Computer Games Option"
 intro:
+  - image_path: /assets/images/bio-photo.png
-  - excerpt: 'Recent Software Engineering, computer games option ungraduate from Concordia University with 7 game jams and 3 collegiate level game development competitions under my belt, looking to start my career in this industry.
+  - excerpt: 'Recent B.Eng Software Engineering - Computer Games option ungraduate from Concordia University.
+With 7 game jams and 3 collegiate level game development competitions done throughout the course of my studies, I''ve been hooked on this craft for a while, and now looking to start my career in this industry.
 This website is where I showcase my projects and write about some of them for posterity.'
 feature_row:
   - image_path: /assets/images/game-splash-images/plight-knights-sight.png
     alt: "The Plight of Knights and Sight"